 On Oct.
-7, 2020, the AMA hosted the first webinar in the "COVID-19 vaccine development: What physicians need to know" series.
+7, 2020, the AMA hosted the first webinar in the "COVID-19: What physicians need to know" series.

 About the event

-This vital webinar series addresses the science, evidence and process of vaccine development, regulatory review and what physicians need to know.
-Hosted by AMA physician leaders, each installment aims to gain fact-based insights from the nation’s highest-ranking subject matter experts working to protect the health of the public, particularly during the COVID-19 pandemic.
+Hosted by AMA physician leaders, each installment of this webinar series aims to gain fact-based insights from the nation’s highest-ranking subject matter experts working to protect the health of the public, particularly during the COVID-19 pandemic.

 In the first episode, the speakers gave a comprehensive overview of the FDA vaccine review process.

 - Peter Marks, MD, PhD, Director of the Center for Biologics Evaluation and Research at the FDA

 Dr. Bailey and Dr. Marks also discussed what the process looks like for COVID-19 vaccine candidates and the differences between the Emergency Use Authorization (EUA) and Biologic License Application (BLA) pathways.